li-tomecek/Roguelike3D/README.md

 On their turn, the enemy will score each affordable action-target pair (including basic attacks), and then pick one randomly from a pool whose scores are within a certain threshold.
 This **Max Prioroty Threshold (MPT)** is a value in the range \[0, 1\] that is directly multiplied to the top-scoring pair -- any pair with a score larger or equal to this product is considered as a possible action that turn.
 For example, an MPT of 0 means that all valid actions are considered, while and MPT of 1 means only the highest scoring action will be considered.
 An MPT of 0.7 would mean that any action-target pair that is within 30% of the highest-scoring options would be put into the pool.

-The priority score of each action is calculated based on its type: _Healing, Attack,_ or _Stat Modifier_.
-These scores are then directly multiplied by an enemy-specific constant (**C_Healing, C_Attack and C_StatMod** respectively), each also in the range \[0,1\].
-This allows different enemy types to further prioritize different types of moves.
-For example, a Goblin Medic would prioritize using a healing skill on a damaged ally over attacking the player.
+The priority score of each action is calculated based on its type: _Healing, Attack,_ or _Stat Modifier_:

 1) _**Healing Skills**_ are scored as a function of the percentage of max health the target has:
 <p align="center">